YAMEROOOO/plover-german-syllatype/README.md

 ## Other combinations:

 There are some other issues one can run into while trying to write certain words like "bann", "zahm" or "siel".
-These require other combinations as well as the `>` key (which acts as another extra key similar to the `*` and is not to be confused with the g-key).
+These require other combinations as well as the `>` key (which acts as another extra key similar to the `*` and is not to be confused with the `<` key).

 Usually the `>` key is used to double a letter like the "n" in "bann".
 To write "bann" one simply strokes `P*AN>`.
 The same works with most of the other letters except for "r" and "l" which, due to "l" being `-R>` on the right side, have other combinations which will be listed below.
 Also, if a vowel needs to be doubled like in "see" or "tee" one simply types the vowel along with the `>` and the right `*` (so "see" would be `SE*>` and "tee" would be `TE*>`).
 The `>` key can also be used if the `*` needs to be doubled, like in the word "zahm" which would be `S*ANF**` (rearranged from `S*AF*N*`) but needs to be stroked as `S*ANF*>`.